Course roles control access to content and tools within a course.

 The Guest role is not available in the Ultra experience at this time.

 With these privileges, users can have more granular permissions that align closely with what they are expected to do in Blackboard Learn.
 This flexibility focuses on separating course design privileges from teaching privileges.
 This is particularly important to institutions that have strict expectations about the responsibilities of different types of faculty and staff.

-- On the Course/Organization Roles page, access the role's contextual menu.
+- On the Course/Organization Roles page, open the role's menu.

 - Select Privileges.
 The Manage Privileges page lists the privileges you can assign.
-A green checkmark indicates that the privilege is assigned to this role.
-To learn more about course role privileges, see the Privileges Descriptions Spreadsheet.
+A green check mark indicates that the privilege is assigned to this role.

 - On the Manage Privileges page, select the check box of any privilege you want to assign to this course or organization role.
 To select all privileges displayed on the page, select the check mark in the column heading.